 It is a good idea to supplement your diet with some exercise, as long as you are patient about it.
 If you want to do sports to get back into shape after childbirth, you must not do so until you have finished your pelvic floor rehabilitation.

 Abdominal exercises will help you get a firm stomach again.
 Just like gymnastics, you can add stepping, jogging or jumping rope back into your exercise schedule after you have strengthened your muscles and loosened up your joints.
 Avoid elevators and take the stairs in your daily life, don’t miss any opportunity for exercise!
 And don’t believe the assumption that exercise is not recommended during breastfeeding, because there is no basis for it.
-To feel good while exercising, it is only recommended that you give your baby your breast before exercising!
+To feel good while exercising, giving your baby your breast before exercising is recommended!